sanskrit/raw_etexts_english/blogs/manasataramgini/2008-03-04_the-e2809cpauranice2809d-element-of-the-pashchimamnaya.md

 +++
-title = "The “paurANic” element of thexa0pashchimAmnAya"
+title = "The “paurANic” element of the pashchimAmnAya"

 +++
 In the days after the fierce battle of dvAdashAnta, after we had